puritys/nodejs-phplike/README.md

 Chinese Readme: https://github.com/puritys/nodejs-phplike/wiki/%E4%B8%AD%E6%96%87%E7%89%88-Readme

-This project's purpose is to  implement some useful php function to node.js.
+This project's purpose is to implement some useful php function for node.js or io.js.

-The second point is that Node.js is a event-driven language and it's method usually have asynchronous IO. phplike make  Node.js to execute with synchronous IO.
+Second, Node.js is a event-driven language and it's method usually use asynchronous IO.
+Asynchronous IO is not a bad way for any web system.
+But somethings, we want to make code be readable and easier. phplike support many synchroous functions for Node.js.

-phplike support synchronous exec function to run system code without callback.
-It can reduce number of callback functions, also will make the code easier to maintain, and phplike provide cUrl  which just like php curl function.
-You can make a request synchronously.
+phplike support synchronous function "exec", "curl", "fsockopen" executing without callback function.
+It can reduce  the umber of callback functions, also will make the code easier to maintain, and phplike provide cUrl which is just like php curl function.
+Let you can make a request synchronously.

 * npm: https://npmjs.org/package/phplike
 * All version: https://registry.npmjs.org/phplike